-4.13 WireGuard Tunnel Configuration
+3.13 WireGuard Tunnel Configuration

 WireGuard is a communication protocol and free open-source software that implements encrypted virtual private networks (VPNs), and was designed with the goals of ease of use, high speed performance, and low attack surface.
 It aims for better performance and more power than IPsec and OpenVPN, two common tunneling protocols.
 The WireGuard protocol passes traffic over UDP.
-Advantech routers allows you to create up to four WireGuard tunnels.
+Advantech routers allows you to create two WireGuard tunnels.

 To open the WireGuard tunnel configuration page, click WireGuard in the Configuration section of the main menu.
-The menu item will expand and you will see four separate configuration pages: 1st Tunnel, 2nd Tunnel, 3rd Tunnel and 4th Tunnel.
+The menu item will expand and you will see two separate configuration pages: 1st Tunnel and 2nd Tunnel.